yashu1wwww/Instagram-Auto-Like-and-Comment-To-Hashtag/README.md

 ## Replace 11th line with hashtag and 19th and 21st line with username and password..

+# if you want with multiple Accs Then Copy From 16 line to End And Paste Again And Change Username & Pass.

 Download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.
 Place it in the designated folder.
 Open the command prompt in that particular folder and enter lc.py or double-click on the hlc.py file.